 Hello and thank you for visiting VoiceCerts.com!

-I am a senior engineer with over 20 years of varied experiences with voice, route/switch, wireless and data center technologies.
-Currently, I work for World Wide Technology (WWT) on an extended assignment with a large insurance company as a UC/UCCE business analyst.
+I am a consulting systems engineer with over 20 years of varied experiences with voice, route/switch, wireless and data center technologies.
 My comments and actions on this website and social media are my own and not representative of present or past employers.

 You can see my full LinkedIn profile above if you are really interested, but over the years I've had a variety of network and telephony experience with products by companies such as Cisco, Lucent, Avaya, Microsoft, Adtran, Nortel, etc.